stuartmaxwell/djpress/docs/installation.md

 ]
 ```

-If you want your blog to be in a subdirectory, e.g. `https://example.com/blog/`, use something like the following:
+If you want your site to be in a subdirectory, e.g. `https://example.com/blog/`, use something like the following:

 ```python
 from django.urls import path, include